 Some weight gain is a common side-effect.
 Weight gain may be less of a problem if you use insulin in combination with a glucose-lowering tablet such as metformin.
 Hypoglycaemia is a possible complication.

-Exenatide and liraglutide are treatments given as an injection.
-They work in a similar way to the action of the naturally occurring hormone glucagon-like peptide-1 (GLP-1).
-These actions include stimulating insulin secretion in response to glucose and preventing glucagon (a hormone which raises blood sugar) release after meals.
+Exenatide, lixisenatide and liraglutide are treatments given as an injection.
+They work in a similar way to the action of the naturally occurring hormone GLP-1.
+These actions include stimulating insulin secretion in response to glucose and preventing glucagon release after meals.
+Glucagon is a hormone which raises blood sugar.

 - To help prevent heart disease, stroke and poor circulation: